 By definition, a pointer is a variable that holds the memory address of another variable.

-Like a regular variable, you need to declare a pointer before using it.
+Like a regular variable, you must declare a pointer before using it.
 The following shows the syntax of declaring a pointer:

 Second, place the asterisk (*) in front of the pointer name to indicate that this is a pointer.

 Third, specify the name of the pointer.
-The name of pointers need to follow the naming rules of variables.
+The name of pointers needs to follow the naming rules of variables.

 By convention, the pointer name begins with the letter p to help distinguish between a pointer and a variable.
 But it’s not required.